-5 Ways to Preserve Peaches – Plus the Easiest Way to Peel Peaches
+Preserve Peaches 5 Ways, Plus the Easy Way to Peel Peaches

 Each year I preserve peaches in a variety of ways, stashing some for us to enjoy and some to use as gifts.
 In this post I’ll cover the easiest way to peel peaches, as well as canning, dehydrating, freezing, peach jam and freeze drying peaches.

-My youngest loves peaches, so we stock up every year.
+My youngest loves peaches, so we stock up to have peaches all year.
 We’re still working on trying to get peach trees to survive as part of our permaculture food forest.
 We’re right at the edge of peach friendly territory, but our place gets a lot of wind, which the trees don’t like very much.

 Which peaches are best for which use?

-For canning and freeze drying peaches, use those that are ripe but still firm.
+For canning and freeze drying peaches, use ripe peaches that are still firm.
 Softer peaches are better for jam or dehydrating.
 Clingstone peaches (where the flesh sticks to the pit) are easier to use for jam, because it’s tough to get clean slices.
+White peaches are less acidic, so it’s better to freeze or dry them.

 Once the skins are off your peaches, you need to work fast.
 Even with lemon water or commercial anti-browning products, the clock is ticking as soon as the skins come off.